What to wear for your family photoshoot that will give you confidence in being comfortable and knowing you’re showing up looking great as a group!

 – The cut of the dress.
 You’re going to want a dress that cinches around your mid section, preferably right under the chest area.
 This allows for a distinct separation from chest to gown, which is really important to maintain a feminine shape, even if you’re carrying a little extra in your tummy area.
 Most maternity dresses are designed like this to allow the extra material to flow over the belly, but also flatter a belly that doesn’t have a baby in it!

 –The length of the dress.
 Midi or maxi, high-low or just above the knee, you’re going to want a dress with a good amount of length to it.
 Long flowy dresses are a God-sent for family portraits and here’s why.
-Unless you’re a super model and do this for a living, no one is expecting you to look like one!!
-So drop the, “Ugh I wish I had…” act.
-You are BEAUTIFUL just as you are, it’s ultimately what you wear that will help you feel that truth.
 During a portrait session you might be chasing your little ones through a field, snuggling them up in your arms, laying with them on a blanket in the grass or swinging them around in the evening light.
 You’re going to want an outfit that is going to function as you need it to.
 A short dress just will not work and here’s why: if you need to squat down (very common pose for when you have toddlers to get down to their level) you’ll have to kneel to the side so we don’t see up your dress, and if the fabric doesn’t cover your full thigh, the pressure of your leg bending together, kneeling down can create bumps and bulges that you’re going to wish weren’t there!!
 Plus long flowy dresses photograph very beautifully when backlit, same as loose curls in your hair.

 – The print and type of material.
 This is a very important topic.
-I’ll always recommend a light, neutral floral print.
-It makes coordinating outfits a breeze, but there are a few things to watch out for.
+I’ll always recommend a light, neutral colors in breathable comfortable materials.
 Firstly, we want to avoid bright colors, distracting patterns, logos and text at all costs.
-We want the portraits to be timeless so you’ll love them on your wall forever.
-But if you happen to fall in love with a tighter, stretchy dress well-known for maternity photos, you’re going to want to consider a body suit of some sort.
-Although, these dresses are beautiful, comfortable and show off your belly bump they can do you dirty.
-Pretty much anything you’re wearing underneath will show wear the elastic of the garment is tightest on your body.
+So no fleshy colors like red, orange, yellow, bright pink, bright green, etc. We want light colors that reflect clean light back onto skin.
+If you happen to fall in love with a tighter, stretchy dress well-known for maternity photos, you’re going to want to consider a body suit/spanx of some sort to smooth everything out underneath.
+Although, these dresses are beautiful, comfortable and show off your belly bump they can also present some problems.
+Pretty much anything you’re wearing underneath will show where the elastic of the garment is tightest on your body.
 So a bra, underwear and leggings will create lines and bumps that you’re not going to want to see!
-Yes I can photoshop them out but do I want to?
-Not a chance.
-My goal is to get the photos to be the very best they can be in camera to decrease my edit time and therefore send you the images in a timely fashion.
-Imagine having to edit lines out of every.single.photo for 50+ photos that might take 5-10 minutes a photo!
-AHHH!!!
+So I vote spanx or commando.
+My goal is to get the photos to be the very best they can be in camera.

 – Do I need any accessories?
-Nope not really, unless you want to bring a more stylish bag to hold onto in the photos and doubles for carrying your phones, a water bottle and a snack if you think you’ll need it!
+Nope not really.
+It’s best to bring a bag to hold your phones, a water bottle and a snack if you think you’ll need it!
 I do recommend wearing some dainty jewelry if you have.
 A little sparkle can photograph really well.
 Earrings, rings, necklaces and bracelets can really take close up shots to the next level.
 Totally up to you though!

 STEP TWO – Dad